Next-generation network: Introduction of NGN

-In an NGN, there is a more defined separation between the transport (connectivity) portion of the network and the services that run on top of that transport.
-This means that whenever a provider wants to enable a new service, they can do so by defining it directly at the service layer without considering the transport layer – i.e. services are independent of transport details.
-Increasingly applications, including voice, tend to be independent of the access network (de-layering of network and applications) and will reside more on end-user devices (phone, PC, set-top box).
+In an NGN, there is a distinct functional separation between the transport (connectivity) portion of the network and the services that run on top of that transport.
+This means that whenever a provider wants to enable a new service, they can do so by defining it directly at the service layer without considering transport layer details.
+Increasingly applications, including voice, tend to be independent of the access network and reside more on end-user devices (phones, PCs, set-top boxes).

 Underlying technology components

-Next-generation networks are based on Internet technologies including Internet Protocol (IP) and Multiprotocol Label Switching (MPLS).
-At the application level, Session Initiation Protocol (SIP) seems to be taking over from ITU-T H.323.
+Next-generation networks rely on core Internet technologies including Internet Protocol (IP) and Multiprotocol Label Switching (MPLS).
+At the application level, Session Initiation Protocol (SIP) serves as the primary signaling protocol, heavily utilized within the IP Multimedia Subsystem (IMS) framework defined by ETSI and 3GPP.